Mammals and parrots share characteristics, leading to confusion over their scientific classification.

 The fact that mammals and birds are vertebrates is why parrots are often mistaken for mammals.
 Similarly, parrots have a four-chambered heart like mammals do.

-The National Science Foundation describes how the heart is similar between mammals and birds because it ensures the separation of low-pressure circulation to the lungs and high-pressure pumping into the rest of the body.
+The National Science Foundation describes how the hearts of mammals and birds are similar.
+It ensures the separation of low-pressure circulation to the lungs and high-pressure pumping to the rest of the body.

 Behavior